MarcLlobet/users-by-colors/README.md

 Inside, user name as keys and the user as value.

-Retrieveing an app looks like:
+Retrieveing a user looks like:
 ```js
 this.colors[colorName][user.rank][user.name]
 ```